KOSASIH/NexuriaCore/README.md

 ## License

-Nexuria Core is licensed under the MIT License.
+Nexuria Core is licensed under the Apache 2.0 License.
 See LICENSE for details.

 ## Author

-Nexuria Core is maintained by KOSASIH.
+Nexuria Core is maintained by [KOSASIH](https://www.linkedin.com/in/kosasih-81b46b5a).

 # Acknowledgments